-Our 2019 rankings of the top animation school programs in Virginia.
+Our 2020 ranking of the top animation school programs in Virginia.
 For an explanation of the ranking criteria, click here.

 Students in this 120 credit hour BFA program will take courses in areas such as 3D Animation and Modeling, Digital Video and Visual Effects, and Digital Painting.
 Course highlights include 3D Computer Animation, Computer Animation Studio, New Media Art, Drawing, and Digital Photography.
 Students may also choose a Plan of Study from the following: Immersive Virtual Environments, Code and Form, and Moving Image.
 All Plans offer animation coursework.